abruzzi/refactoring-with-codemods/README.md

 ```

 The codemod above:
-- Finds `ConditionalExpression` nodes where the test calls `featureToggle('feature-x')`.
+- Finds `ConditionalExpression` nodes where the test calls `featureToggle('feature-new-product-list')`.
-- Replaces the entire conditional expression with the **consequent** (i.e., `{ name: 'Feature X' }`), removing the toggle logic and leaving simplified code behind.
+- Replaces the entire conditional expression with the **consequent** (i.e., `{ name: 'Product' }`), removing the toggle logic and leaving simplified code behind.

 This example demonstrates how easy it is to create a useful transformation and apply it to a large codebase, significantly reducing manual effort.

-You’ll need to write more test cases to handle variations like `if-else` statements, logical expressions (e.g., `!featureToggle('feature-x')`), and so on to make the codemod robust in real-world scenarios.
+You’ll need to write more test cases to handle variations like `if-else` statements, logical expressions (e.g., `!featureToggle('feature-new-product-list')`), and so on to make the codemod robust in real-world scenarios.

 Once the codemod is ready, you can test it out on a target codebase, such as the one you're working on. jscodeshift provides a command-line tool that you can use to apply the codemod and report the results.